Current Projects & Initiatives

 Dawkins House

 Located at the end of N. Church Street in downtown Union is an unassuming building that does not outwardly show its history as the one-time state capital of SC during the Civil War.
-In October 2022, Preservation SC acquired the future rights to the Dawkins House at a property tax sale.
+In November 2023, Preservation SC acquired the rights to the Dawkins House at a property tax sale.

 Berkeley County